Successful vaginismus treatment - we have the answers!

-Vaginismus continues to be an elusive condition that is often misdiagnosed and poorly managed due to limited understanding and resources by the medical community is mostly clueless as to understanding it, and how to treat.
+Vaginismus continues to be a puzzling condition that is often misdiagnosed and poorly managed due to limited understanding and resources.
+Even the medical community is mostly clueless as to understanding it, and how to treat.

 Women, and partners, have embraced the Internet as it offers them a venue to research resources for vaginismus treatment without disclosing their suffering in fear of shame or embarrassment.